Orange Ridge, DeLand and Atlantic Railroad

 The Orange Ridge, DeLand and Atlantic Railroad was a railroad in Central Florida, United States, linking DeLand with the main line of the Jacksonville, Tampa and Key West Railway (now the CSX Sanford Subdivision).
-It opened in 1884.
+It connected with the Jacksonville, Tampa and Key West main line 2 mile from DeLand Landing at DeLand Junction.
 The line is still operated by CSX as their DeLand Spur.

+History

 Florida state law chapter 3332, approved 1880, incorporated the Orange Ridge, DeLand and Atlantic Railroad Company.

 Florida state law chapter 3646, approved February 16, 1885, extended the time limit for completion to January 1, 1888.

+The railroad was reincorporated in 1886 as the Deland and St. Johns River Railroad Company and converted to 5-foot gauge to match the Jacksonville, Tampa and Key West Railway.

+The Jacksonville, Tampa and Key West Railway acquired the line in 1890, which became part of the Plant System in 1899.
+The Plant System became part of the Atlantic Coast Line Railroad in 1902.
+The Atlantic Coast Line Railroad merged with the Seaboard Air Line Railroad in 1967 to form the Seaboard Coast Line Railroad, and eventually became part of CSX Transportation in the 1980s.